Inside: Discover the best picture books about Africa, perfect stories to read with kids! Get a full scope of life in Africa to share with your child.

 He continues to work on behalf of the disabled for his country, teaching that being disabled does not mean being unable. [picture book, ages 4 and up]

 5. I Lost My Tooth in Africa by Penda Diakite, illustrated by Baba Wague Diakite

-The daily routines of life in a village of Africa are portrayed, along with family traditions like morning greeting and blessing by Amina’s grandmother.
-The rich culture of Mali shines through this story of the close knit ties of a family on two continents. [picture book, ages 4 and up]
+The daily routines of life in a village in Africa are portrayed, along with family traditions like morning greetings and blessings by Amina’s grandmother.
+The rich culture of Mali shines through this story of the close-knit ties of a family on two continents. [picture book, ages 4 and up]

 4. Beatrice’s Goat by Page McBrier, illustrated by Lori Lohstoeter